 Mounting interest bills

-A common type of equity release is a lifetime mortgage where you borrow a certain amount against the value of your home at a specific interest rate, and it’s repaid at the end of the scheme which is when you die or move.
+A common type of equity release is a lifetime house repayments where you borrow a certain amount against the value of your home at a specific interest rate, and it’s repaid at the end of the scheme which is when you die or move.
 As this can be a significant period, it can mean that the interest charges mount up quickly and your total debt could be a substantial amount of the sale of your home.
 However, most schemes offer a no-negative equity agreement meaning you or your family shouldn’t owe any more on the property and be in debt when that happens.

 Missing out on house price rises